Skip to main content

 });

-// Transfer USDC to the programmable address
+// Transfer USDC to the deposit address

 const hash = await walletClient.writeContract({